Los Angeles County Crime Scene Cleanup Narrative

 I sanitize with variations of bleach and water and various cleaning solution.

-I seal once blood and other potentially infectious property.
+I seal once blood and other potentially infectious materials soiled areas.

 I use top-of-the-line paint sealers, cementatious sealers, and natural stone sealers.